-The CFR includes any other long-term liabilities (e.g. PFI schemes and finance leases).
+The CFR includes any other long-term liabilities (e.g. PFI schemes, finance leases and Right of Use (ROU) assets).
 Whilst these schemes increase the CFR and therefore the Council's borrowing requirement, these types of schemes include a borrowing facility and so the Council does not require borrowing separately for these schemes.